 Some companies have begun to realize that it’s difficult to find superhuman account managers who handle both areas well.
 They have chosen to focus individuals’ talents toward their strengths by splitting up the role.

 By breaking out the duties into two roles, owners are looking for more focused client relationship attention that, in theory, allows for better relationship building, more effective customer service and the ability to sell more enhancements.
 By dedicating resources to field operations, the objective is to be more effective at training crews, managing quality and managing safety and productivity.

 The weaknesses in the dual role model is twofold.
 First, communication between the CRM and the FOM is critical and is the key link to ensuring the client’s needs are met.
 This concern can be mitigated through proper procedures and communication protocols.
 Second, it’s in the economics.
 The idea is that 1 + 1 needs to equal 3.
 In other words, we can’t just add additional overhead to be successful.
 The dual model needs to allow our team to sell and produce more higher quality work, retain more clients and produce more gross profit.

 Which model is best for you?
 That depends on your current market, type of work and bench strength in your account manager ranks.

 Remember, your account manager is the face of your company and should be one of your greatest differentiating factors in business.
-Be sure to put your best face forward in 2017.
+Be sure to put your best face forward this year.